 Take lots of photos

-There’s lots of space on your memory card and each Shetland Fire Festival only takes place once a year, so make sure you take plenty of images.
+There’s lots of space on your memory card.
+As each Shetland Fire Festival only takes place once a year, make sure you take plenty of images.
 You may need to delete a large percentage but there will be a few gems amongst them.

 For iphones or mobile phones